bouzDev/Telegram-Arduino-Light/README.md

-# Manual Telegram - Manual
+# Manual Telegram - Arduino

 I wanted to create a bot on Telegram that will turn the light on and off if I send a message.
 I found a tutorial on randomnerdtutorials.com that’s gonna help me to make this happen.